cstoquer/pixelbox/README.md

  └── main.js
 tools/
 node_modules/
-settings.json
+project.pixelbox
+package.json
 index.html
 ```

  - `assets/` is where you put your game assets files (images, text files, JSON)
  - `audio/` is where you put sounds and music
- - `src/` is the source folder, and `main.js` is the entry file of the game.
+ - `src/` is the source code folder, and `main.js` is the entry file of the game.

 # Programming with pixelbox

 Pixelbox provides:
- - a main screen canvas in which you can `print` text, `draw` tiles, sprites or images.
+ - A main screen canvas in which you can `print` text, `draw` tiles, sprites or images.
- - a transparent asset loader
+ - Automatic asset map generator and loader
- - a keyboard inputs manager
+ - Keyboard/gamepads inputs manager
- - an audio manager with transparent loading system
+ - Audio manager with automatic loading system
- - an automatic builder
- - some customizable tools to create and edit your game assets (tile map, sprites)

-pixelbox is also built-in with the following libraries and modules:
- - `tina.js` tweening and animation library
- - `EventEmitter` API compatible port of Node.js' EventEmitter to the browser
- - `inherits` inheritance utility function

 ### Program structure

 The game entry point is the `src/main.js` file.
-If you provide a `exports.update` function, pixelbox will call it every frame.
+If you provide a `exports.update` function, Pixelbox will call it every frame.

 Build is made using [browserify](http://browserify.org/) which give you access
 to `require` and `exports` to easily modularize your project.
 The project is automaticaly rebuilt everytime you refresh the game page in your
 web browser.

 ### Assets